bhushan/Ubuntu-Desktop-Setup-From-Scratch/1_install_oh_my_zsh.md

   prompt_end
 }
 ```
+Go to terminal -> edit -> preferences  and change below settings
+In Text tab
+- change cell spacing width to 1.50
+- Terminal Bell untick
+In Colors tab
+- untick Use colors from system theme

-Now reboot system to see changes
+Now reboot system to changes to take efect.